AishuSrini/Parking-Challenge-powerplatform/README.md

 This project is provided under the MIT License.
 You are free to use, modify, and distribute this solution for educational and non-commercial purposes.

-📬 Contact
-For questions, demos, or collaboration, connect with me on [LinkedIn] https://linkedin.com/in/aishwaryasrinivasan or explore more on my GitHub.

 Developed as part of the Microsoft Power Up Program – Pathfinder (Power Platform).
 For learning and demonstration only.
 No confidential data included.